zaren/DeleteUsers/README.md

 for home in $(ls /Users | grep -v -e admin -e Shared -e root -e loginwindow)
 ```

-You may add your admin and / or testing account to this line by appending
+You may add your admin and / or testing account to this line by adding
 > -e account_name

 to that line.